trimstray/nginx-admins-handbook/README.md

 Master process should be started as root user, because this will allow NGINX to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).

 The worker processes do the actual processing of requests and get commands from master process.
-They runs in an event loop, handle network connections, read and write content to disk, and communicate with upstream servers.
+They runs in an event loop (registering events and responding when one occurs), handle network connections, read and write content to disk, and communicate with upstream servers.
 These are spawned by the master process, and the user and group will as specified (unprivileged).

   > NGINX has also cache loader and cache manager processes but only if you enable caching.